KarelZe/edu/maschinelles-lernen/01_self_test.md

 * Name at least two advantages and two disadvantages of decision trees. 🦧
   * **Advantages**:
     * Easy to interpret \(if they are small\)
-    * Computionally efficient.
+    * Computationally efficient.
 They are quick to fit, even for large problems.
   * **Disadvantage**:
     * Other ML methods such as NN achieve a better accuracy.
     * Suffer from instability, if we change the data, ever-so-slightly trees can change a lot.
-* _Which data structure is usually used to efficiently implement k-Nearest Neighbours?
+* _Which data structure is usually used to efficiently implement k-Nearest neighbors?
 Name the main steps in building that data structure._🦧
   * KD-Trees are commonly used.
   * Building the tree:
     * choose dimension \(e. g. longest hyper-rectangle\)
-    * Choose median as pivot
+    * Choose median as a pivot
-    * Split node according tho chosen pivot and dimension.
+    * Split node according to the chosen pivot and dimension.

 ## Clustering\*